duranangela/checks-for-understanding/module-2/backend/week_one.md

   No, you have to then migrate

 18. How does a model relate to a database?
+  The model has methods to run on the database.
+It treats the rows of the database as instances of the model.

 19. What is the difference between `#new` and `#create`? create does both new and save

 ### Review Questions:
 20. Given a CSV file (“films.csv”) with these headers [id, title, description], how would you load these into your database to create new instances of Film?
+  In the seeds file:
+  CSV.foreach('./films.csv', headers: true, header_converters: :symbol) do |film|
+    Film.create(id: film[:id],
+              title: film[:title],
+              description: film[:description],
+  end

 21. Given the following hash:
 ```